Sonnet 294

 Yet with an inner strength that bides in stead,

-God manded mate no man could love too much,
+God-manded mate no man could love too much,

-Right complement of heart when two are wed.
+Right complement of heart, to virtue wed.

 You are the cradle of the human form

-And by design do calm that mortal beast,
+And by design refine that mortal beast,

-Give moral compass to the sinless born
+Give moral compass to those sinless born

 And comfort so all suffering souls ‘til death.